SOUND FOUNTAIN

 The VTA will generally vary when playing a record which is not completely flat or is warped.

-Nevertheless it is very important to set the correct VTA if you want to obtain a detailed sound with beautiful high frequencies, with warmth and attack at the same time.
-Lowering the arm at the pivot so that the cartridge will lean slightly back will give a round and less detailed sound.
-If you go too far, than the mid band will suffer and the sound will be dull.
+It is very important to set the correct VTA if you want to obtain a detailed sound with beautiful high frequencies, with warmth and attack at the same time.
+Lowering the arm at the pivot so that the cartridge will lean slightly back will give a round and less detailed midband.
 Adjusting the arm at the pivot so that the cartridge leans more forward gives a more detailed sound.
 If the cartridge leans too far forward the sound becomes hollow and unnatural, the harmonics will suffer.
-Especially with fineline diamond tips and the Van den Hul-tip the precise VTA is of the utmost importance.
-You have to find the best adjustment for good harmonies and detail at the same time.
+Especially with fine line diamond tips and the Van den Hul tip the precise VTA is of the utmost importance.
+You have to find the best adjustment for harmonious sound which has a lot of fine detail at the same time.
 So listen carefully!
-The determination of the best VTA can only be done of course by ear.
+In the end the determination of the best VTA can only be done by ear.

 CHOOSE THE VTA WITH WHICH ALL RECORDS SOUND GOOD

-But as not all records have been cut at the same vertical angle, there is a slight problem.
+As not all records have been cut at the same angle, there is a slight problem.
 At the end of the nineteen seventies The Audio Critic suggested the idea of optimizing the VTA for each and every record you would play.
 The idea was simple: use cardboard of varying thickness (millimeters) and cut these to the size of the turntable mat (or I would suggest: about 28 cm in diameter).
 If you have set the VTA in a way that the cartridge is leaning slightly forward, than you can vary the VTA by adding a cardboard "mat".
-The idea is to mark on record cover or inner sleeve of each Lp which cardboard-mat has to be added.
-Adding cardboard discs in between record and turntable mat may give an optimum VTA but will also deteriorate the contact of Lp and mat, and it will change the "color" of the sound reproduction.
+The idea is to mark on record cover or inner sleeve of each LP which cardboard-mat has to be added.
+Adding cardboard discs in between record and turntable mat may give an optimum VTA but will also change the contact of LP and mat, and it will change the "color" of the sound reproduction.
 So cardboard discs are out of the question, at least for me personally.

 IMPORTANT: Some audiophiles add a small wedge when they think it necessary to adjust the VTA in specific cases.
 Placing a wedge can help in rare cases.
 But placing a plate, piece of rubber, felt, or whatever material you choose (as is sometimes advised by so called knowledgeable audiophiles) in between cartridge and headshell should not be done.
 It provides a "loose" contact between cartridge and headshell.